 A native of St. Louis, Natina continues to grow in the community by actively building relationships with community leaders, businesses and churches.
 As an involved parent of an honors student, she is always learning new information that will enhance her ability to continue to serve our communities.

-Steven Inman, M.B.A., executive director, Arizona region
+Steven Inman, M.B.A., community engagement director, Arizona region

 With a long-held passion for excellence in education, Steve’s professional career is a blend of business and educational experiences.
 In his role as executive director, he is responsible for leading the growth and development of EAGLE College Preparatory Schools and Compass Educational Programs in the Arizona region.